Notes for the Bridge Prize Tour Individual held in NYC in December 2002.

 Top on a board was 7, average was 84.
 There was no carryover.
 I scored 106.5, or 63.4%, and won $4000 for first place.
-Full results were once available at the Bridge Prize Tour site but they seem to have been pulled.
+Full results are available at the archive of the Bridge Prize Tour site.

 I'll go through the boards in numerical order, not the order in which I played them.